-- Stay on center of the step. - Only one person at a time on the step.
+- Stay on center of the step.

+- Only one person at a time on the step.

+- Never use propulsion system components to board.

 Reach forward with one hand and take hold of the molded handle behind the seat, then stand on the boarding step.